digego/extempore/INSTALL.md

 LLVM *must* be version 3.0 and needs to be built from source, because a small patch to `LLParser.cpp` (an LLVM source file) is required.
-The patch file (`llparser.patch`) is supplied in the `extempore/extras` directory.
-You can get LLVM src from http://www.llvm.org/
+The patch file `llparser.patch` is supplied in the `extempore/extras` directory.
+You can get the LLVM source from http://www.llvm.org/

 # Unix & OS X